hyperledger/besu/docs/Consensus-Protocols/Comparing-PoA.md

 Clique does not have immediate finality.
 Implementations using Clique must be aware of forks and chain reorganizations occurring.

+### Minimum Number of Validators

+IBFT 2.0 requires 4 validators to be Byzantine fault tolerant.

+Clique can operate with a single validator but operating with a single validator offers no redundancy if the validator fails.

 ### Liveness

 Clique is more fault tolerant than IBFT 2.0.
 Clique tolerates up to half to the validators failing.
-IBFT 2.0 networks tolerate up to (n-1)/3 faulty nodes.
+IBFT 2.0 networks require greater than or equal to 2/3 of validators to be operating to create blocks.
 For example, in an IBFT 2.0 network of:

-* 3, no bad node are tolerated
-* 4-6, 1 bad node is tolerated
+* 4-5, 1 unresponsive node is tolerated
-* 7-9, 2 bad nodes are tolerated
+* 6-8, 2 unresponsive nodes are tolerated

+Networks with 3 or less validators are able to produce blocks but do not guarantee finality when operating in adversarial environments.

+!!! important
+    We recommend not using IBFT 2.0 networks with 3 nodes for production purposes.

 ### Speed